fazpu/angular-swagger/README.md

 1. `controllers` directory stores services containing all API methods devided by controllers
 1. `defs` directory stores all response interfaces and enums
-1. `store` directory has modules, which contain associated form service and NGRX actions, reducers and effects
+1. `store` directory has modules, which contain NGRX actions, reducers and effects
 1. `model.ts` file reexports all of them together for a simple access

 When updating your code for new backend version, we recommend you to follow these steps: